 SEM collaborated with university Procurement and vendors on several Strategic Sourcing Initiatives related to sustainability including information technology equipment, office furniture, and sub-zero cold storage equipment.
 Consistent with Stanford's sustainability goals, the Procurement Department has developed Environmentally Preferable Purchasing (EPP) Guidelines.
 The purpose of these guidelines is to support and facilitate the purchase of products, services and materials that minimize the harmful effects to the environment from their production, transportation, use and disposition.
 SEM collaborated with Residential and Dining Enterprises on various facets of the sustainable foods initiatives, including education on food procurement and practices at New Student Orientation Events.
+Stanford Dining continued collaboration with faculty and students to provide educational experiences in the dining halls including: vegetarian/vegan signage; flags indicating local, organic, or otherwise sustainable offerings; and in-depth guidance regarding composting.
+The Sustainable Seafood Initiative also reached new milestones-Stanford now makes 62% of seafood purchases from the Monterey Bay Aquarium Seafood Watch "green" category and another 12% from the "yellow" category.

-A summary of operational metrics from 2000 until 2008 is presented in a chart format in Appendix 1.
+A summary of operational metrics from 2000 until 2009 is presented in a chart format in Appendix 1.